“Is there anyone so wise as to learn by the experience of others?”

 And, I honestly believe that if I can learn from these people, then so can anyone.

-Of the 24 books listed in the 24-Book Challenge, there are a few authors who have inspired me moreso than the others.
 In this post I’m going to discuss seven different authors who have played a big role in my life and whose philosophies, messages, and strategies have helped make me a better person and better at building online businesses.

 1 – Tony Robbins